zhanghaihua/mongodb-fs/README.md

 ## What's mongodb-fs?

-  mongodb-fs is a fake mongodb server for nodejs (fs stands for 'Fake Server', or 'File System').
+  mongodb-fs is a fake, lightweight, seamlessly mongodb server for nodejs (fs stands for 'Fake Server', or 'File System').

-  Its goal is to act as a normal mongodb server, but with a json file instead of a database.
+  Its goal is to act as a normal mongodb server, but with a simple json file instead of a database.

   Because it's not so simple to work with mocks on the client side, this solution gives you mocks on the server side.

+  mongodb-fs can nicely replace a real mongodb server for unit tests phase.

   All you have to do is to provide a mocks module when you start the db server, and go on with your client code.